JoomiK/JoomiK.github.io/_posts/2017-01-31-waterpumps.md

 layout: post
 title: Predicting non-functional water pumps in Tanzania
 ---
 This project is for a competition from [drivendata.org](https://www.drivendata.org/competitions/7/).
+Techniques used: Classification, Random Forest, PCA

 Using data on water pumps in communities across Tanzania, can we predict the pumps that are functional, need repairs, or don't work at all?
 The rich feature space is derived from a mix of continuous and categorical variables; examples include inforamtion about what kind of pump is operating, when it was installed, the manager, the region, etc.

 ### Outline: